Divergent patterns of cognitive decline in preclinical Alzheimer’s disease: implications for secondary prevention trials

 Implications for Secondary Prevention Trial Design

 Participant Selection.
-Because the majority of amyloid-positive individuals remained cognitively stable, restricting eligibility based solely on amyloid positivity will invariably enroll many stable individuals, reducing statistical power for cognitive endpoints.
-Plasma P-tau217 may aid enrichment but is insufficient to isolate a predominantly decliner cohort.
-More complex multimodal strategies or repeated biomarker assessments may be required to achieve adequate prognostic discrimination.
+Because most amyloid-positive individuals remain cognitively stable, eligibility based solely on amyloid positivity will enroll many stable participants, reducing power for cognitive endpoints.
+Plasma P-tau217 may improve enrichment but cannot reliably isolate decliners.
+More complex multimodal strategies or repeated biomarker assessments may be needed for adequate prognostic discrimination.

 Added Value of Tau PET.
-Although tau PET contributed additional predictive information, its incremental value must be interpreted in the context of feasibility.
-For future enrichment, tau-PET-based staging may offer a more specific approach to identifying individuals closer to clinical transition, though widespread implementation in prevention trials remains challenging.
+Tau PET provided additional predictive information but its incremental value must be weighed against feasibility.
+Tau-PET-based staging may help identify individuals closer to clinical transition, though widespread implementation in prevention trials remains challenging.

 Outcome Selection.
-The limited cognitive change observed in stable individuals raises important questions about the sensitivity of traditional cognitive outcomes at this very early stage of AD.
-In such individuals, early synaptic dysfunction, measured with learning curves assessed by daily digital testing,14 and/or biological endpoints (e.g., plasma or tau PET measures) may provide more responsive markers of treatment effect and may serve as important secondary or exploratory outcomes.
-Nonetheless, given evidence that tau PET is more closely linked to concurrent and future cognitive decline than amyloid biomarkers,15 it is plausible that longitudinal tau PET, or plasma P-tau217, may offer greater utility for monitoring treatment response or detecting early trajectory divergence.
-Future work applying latent class or related trajectory models to longitudinal biomarker measures may help clarify whether biomarker-defined progressors can be identified earlier or more reliably than cognitive progressors.
+Limited cognitive change in stable individuals raises questions about the sensitivity of traditional cognitive outcomes at this early stage.
+Digital measures of learning curves and biological endpoints such as plasma or tau PET may offer more responsive markers of treatment effect and serve as secondary or exploratory outcomes.
+Given evidence that tau PET correlates more strongly with cognitive decline than amyloid biomarkers, longitudinal tau PET or plasma P-tau217 may be useful for monitoring treatment response or detecting early trajectory divergence.
+Future work applying latent class or trajectory models to biomarker data may clarify whether biomarker-defined progressors can be identified earlier or more reliably than cognitive progressors.

 Early Intervention.
-In symptomatic disease, it has been observed that anti-amyloid therapies can demonstrate larger benefits in those with less tau pathology16, supporting the theory that earlier intervention should yield greater benefit.
-If presymptomatic decline unfolds gradually over a decade or more, treatment trials beginning relatively early in this trajectory may struggle to demonstrate delay of cognitive change within feasible trial windows.
-Accordingly, refining and validating more sensitive digital and/or biomarker-based endpoints will be essential for advancing preclinical therapy development.
-Sensitive, reproducible measures of target engagement and disease progression could improve enrichment, increase statistical power, and enable detection of treatment effects even among participants who remain cognitively stable.
+Anti-amyloid therapies show greater benefit in symptomatic individuals with less tau pathology, supporting the theory that earlier intervention yields greater benefit.
+However, if presymptomatic decline unfolds gradually over a decade or more, trials starting early may struggle to demonstrate cognitive benefit within feasible windows.
+Refining and validating sensitive digital and biomarker-based endpoints will be essential for advancing preclinical therapy development.
+Reliable measures of target engagement and disease progression could improve enrichment, increase power, and enable detection of treatment effects even among cognitively stable participants.

 Overall Interpretation